-In June 2015, feeling saddened and angered by the state of the world, Amanda was inspired to write ‘Spread Love Around’ – a call to action, and a message that encourages kindness, equality, acceptance, compassion, love and generosity.
+In June 2015, feeling overwhelmed with sadness and anger from the state of the world, Amanda was inspired to write ‘Spread Love Around’ – a call to action, and a message that encourages kindness, equality, acceptance, compassion, love and generosity.
 ‘Spread Love Around’ is available on CD, and for download on iTunes and other digital music retailers.
 Posters and t-shirts are also available for purchase online, which feature the bold and colorful ‘Spread Love Around’ logo.
 All profits from the sale of the single and all associated merchandise will be donated to the non-profit organization Fibuspam, Inc. who brings free healthcare and humanitarian support to children and adults of indigenous communities in Ecuador.
 (Visit fibuspam.org for more information about their mission and impact.)
-Calling on her friends and community in Nashville, Amanda was joined by 14 musicians who donated their time and talent to record the track, which was released on July 21, 2015.
+Calling on her friends and community in Nashville, Amanda was joined by 14 musicians who donated their time and talent to record the track at The Sanctuary, which was released on July 21, 2015.
 With the footage captured entirely on cell phones, a music video shortly followed, featuring clips of the recording sessions, Fibuspam volunteers at work, and submissions from others spreading love around.
 Over 100 people participated in the video.

 Her first record, the independently released EP Me Without You (2011), reached number 8 on the iTunes Top Blues Albums chart.
 “Somethin’ Funny Goin’ On,” the final track on the effort, won the Vox Pop (fan’s choice) for Best Blues Song in the 2013 Independent Music Awards.
 In 2012, Amanda and Mikie Martel, a.k.a The Marways, released Christmas With The Marways to iTunes.
 Recorded, mixed and mastered at The Sanctuary by Martel, Christmas With The Marways features “The Man With The Bag” and “Please Come Home For Christmas” arranged and performed by The Marways with a little help from their friends.

-Amanda is also the founder of The 27 Club Band, which she performs with as Janis Joplin.
+In 2013, Amanda founded The 27 Club Band, which she performs with as Janis Joplin.
 The 27 Club is a term that refers to the several musicians that died at the young age of 27.
 Their untimely deaths were often grizzly and mysterious, typically resulting from violence or substance abuse.
 There are dozens of members, including Janis Joplin, Jimi Hendrix, Amy Winehouse, Ron “Pigpen” McKernan (Grateful Dead), Kurt Cobain, and Jim Morrison (The Doors).
-Based out of Nashville, TN, The 27 Club Band features several local artists and musicians that strive to keep their music alive.
+The 27 Club Band features several local artists and musicians that strive to help keep their music alive.